-Dallas Independent School District is renaming three elementary schools, stripping them of names associated with the former confederacy, Dallas Magazine reports.
+Dallas Independent School District is renaming three elementary schools, stripping them of names associated with the former confederacy, D Magazine reports.

 A sign for Stonewall Jackson Elementary’s new name — Mockingbird Elementary — was installed on June 11th, although its new name will not become official until July 1st, the magazine says.